 What are rolling admissions?
 It’s when K–12 private schools accept and evaluate admission applications on an ongoing basis instead of having a fixed application deadline and review period.
 Many schools utilizing rolling admissions also offer mid-year enrollment in addition to the traditional start-of-school entry period.

-Given the uncertainty around education and enrollment due to the COVID-19 pandemic, more and more private schools are turning to a rolling admissions model for the increased flexibility; however, rolling admissions also offers applying families several distinct benefits.
+Over the past few years, more and more private schools are turning to a rolling admissions model for the increased flexibility; however, rolling admissions also offers applying families several distinct benefits.

 “For families who may have come late to the idea of [a private or boarding school] for their child,” said Rachel Carter, associate director of admissions at North Country School in Lake Placid, New York, “specifically looking for schools who use rolling admissions might offer them the best chance of finding a place for the upcoming fall.”